aemkei/jsfuck/README.md

 ## Execute Function

+Other ways of executing functions:

+1. using backticks: `` ` ``
+2. handle events: `on...`
+3. constructor: `new ...`
+4. type conversion: `toString|valueOf`
+5. symbol datatype: `[Symbol...]`

 ### Using Backticks

 Instead of using opening and closing parentheses, we could use backticks ` to execute functions.
-In ES6 they can be used to interpolate strings and tagged template literals.
+In ES6 they can be used to interpolate strings and serve an expression for tagged template literals.

 ```js
 ([]["entries"]``).constructor // Object